Blue Cat Audio - Software Made by Musicians for Musicians

 The crossovers area displays controls for each band to modify either the frequency or the slope of the crossover filters:

-The slopes of the crossovers range from 6 to 60 dB/Octave.
-They can be controlled independently thanks to the black drop-down boxes.
+The slopes of the crossovers range from 12 to 120 dB/Octave.
+They can be controlled independently for each band.

 2. On the stereo version, several additional controls are available: